LukeberryPi/job-hunt-log/tldr.md

 - exciting brazilian fintech
 super cool company. very modern and small. interesting stack. very challenging backend work to be done. unfortunately not aligned with my strengths.

+- international position
+got referred straight to a tech recruiter by a friend. i fit all 11 qualifications. except time of experience, which they ask for 4+.
+I have around 2.5. i got instantly filtered out. i tried to argue my case, let's see how it goes.